hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 This action will:

-- ask you which _semver_ version you want to to use (the `bump` command is interactive, you can move up and down with the keyboard, choose one option, and then hit "enter").
+- ask you which _SemVer_ version you want to to use (the `bump` command is interactive, you can move up and down with the keyboard, choose one option, and then hit "enter").
 - update the version in the `package.json` file

 When this step is done, commit and push the changes to the `package.json` file, and submit a new pull request in GitHub.
 Once also this one has been approved and merged to the `main` branch, you can finally move to the last step, the actual release.